Building Energy and Water Scoring (BEWS)

 You must comply if:

-• Your building is commercial or multifamily, and
+• Your building is commercial or multi-family, and

 • It’s 5,000 square feet or larger